Use the Tab and Up, Down arrow keys to select menu items.

 Global Environmental Change takes a geographic (holistic) approach to examining key environmental challenges.
 As a first step we examine how natural systems operate, for example the hydrological system and the climate system, and then we explore how these system interact.
 Once natural systems, and ways to monitor and measure them, are understood, we then consider the roles of humans within these systems.
 Since global environmental challenges cannot be solved by only considering one part of Earth’s system, this course takes an integrated approach.
 We only have one Earth, so let’s learn how to look after it!
 Thinking about global environmental change can be daunting.
 So through-out this course, we explore both challenges and solutions, demonstrating how innovative thinking, new technologies, and you as future scientists have an important role to play in Earth’s future.

-The goal of this course is to enable students to investigate some of the key global environmental issues of our time, as a means to better understanding and management of the risks that they present to us all.
-Laboratory classes will provide the opportunity to explore the key issues and concepts in the lecture programme in a more practical way, by applying analytical tools to investigate the nature and causes of environmental change.After completing this course you should be able to:Describe the evidence for, and nature and causes of global environmental changeExplain in detail how relevant natural systems, for example the atmosphere and the hydrological cycles, operate and interact.Demonstrate how human behaviours and natural processes interact, and explain how this knowledge can be used to mitigate or adapt to observed environmental change.
+The goal of this course is to enable students to investigate some of the key global environmental issues of our time, as a means to better understanding and management of the risks, and social and scientific challenges that they present.
+Laboratory classes provide opportunities to explore key issues and concepts from the lecture programme practical ways, by applying analytical tools to investigate the nature and causes of environmental change.After successfully completing this course you will be able to:Describe the evidence for, and nature and causes of global environmental changes;Explain in detail how relevant natural systems, for example the atmosphere and hydrosphere, operate and interact;Demonstrate how human behaviours and natural processes interact, and explain how this knowledge can be used to alter, mitigate or adapt to observed environmental change.

 This course will provide students with an opportunity to develop the Graduate Attributes specified below:

 Critically competent in a core academic discipline of their award

 Students know and can critically evaluate and, where applicable, apply this knowledge to topics/issues within their majoring subject.